arbor-sim/arbor/doc/python/morphology.rst

         ``join_at`` is inverse to ``split_at`` for a proper choice of ``id``.
         The join point ``id`` must be in ``L``.

+    .. method:: apply_isometry(iso)

+        Apply an :type:`isometry` to the segment tree, returns the transformed tree as a copy.
+        Isometries are rotations around an arbritary axis and/or translations; they can be instantiated using ``translate`` and ``rotate`` and combined using the ``*`` operator.

+        :return: new tree
+        :param iso: isometry

     .. method:: equivalent(other)

         Two trees are equivalent if